Random coalescing geodesics in first-passage percolation

 We shall in this paper continue the study of infinite geodesics in first-passage percolation initiated by Newman, and continued by Hoffman~\cite{hoffman08} and Damron and Hanson~\cite{damhan14}.
 Via the study of what we shall call \emph{random coalescing geodesics}, we build an ergodic theory for the study of infinite geodesics, incorporating elements like coalescence, Busemann functions and subsequential limiting procedures present also in previous work.
 Random coalescing geodesics have a range of nice asymptotic properties.
-Although random coalescing geodesics do not account for all geodesics, we show that they are sufficiently dense in the space of infinite geodesics so that we may extrapolate certain properties of random coalescing geodesics to obtain global statements about geodesics.
-While the existence of exponents and bigeodesics remain open problems, we shall as a consequence of the theory we develop provide partial results in their direction.
+Although random coalescing geodesics do not (necessarily) account for all geodesics, we show that they are sufficiently dense in the space of infinite geodesics so that we may extrapolate certain properties of random coalescing geodesics to obtain global statements about geodesics.
+We shall show that for almost every realization of the weight configuration the space of infinite geodesics has the same asymptotic behavior when it comes to cardinality, directions and Busemann functions.
+While the existence of scaling exponents and bigeodesics remain open problems, we shall as a consequence of the theory we develop provide partial results in their direction.

 We shall throughout the paper work under a stationary and ergodic assumption on the weight distribution, which enables us to obtain a very general theory.
 However, in this general setting different models of first-passage percolation are known to behave very differently.
 Consequently, our results will all be qualitative and not quantitative.
-That means that in order to obtain quantitative estimates in a specific setting, say for independent edge weights, one would have to incorporate the independence assumption in some fundamental way.
+In order to obtain quantitative estimates in a specific setting, say for independent continuous edge weights, one would have to incorporate the independence assumption in some fundamental way.